KrishModi6/expert-dollop/README.md

 # EcoScan Mobile App 🌱

 A React Native mobile application for scanning receipts and calculating their environmental impact.
+Personal project created by Krish Modi

 ## Setup Instructions